jamie120/ms4-wild-mile/testing.md

 ### As a site visitor: Learn more about the business and services offered

-* Upon visiting the site intitally, the site purpose is clearly displayed to users ('WILD MILE CONVERSIONS - A platform to buy and sell unique converted vehicles')
+* Upon visiting the site initally, the site purpose is clearly displayed to users ('WILD MILE CONVERSIONS - A platform to buy and sell unique converted vehicles')
 * A scrolling banner at the top of each page promotes services and news to keep the user informed.

 ## Registration and User Accounts